Thiruvalluvar: Jain claim

 These, according to Zvelebil, are "very much Jaina-like" because the arhat is seen as "standing on the lotus", or where the arhat in the Jain conception is the god with the lotus as his vehicle.
 There are exceptions, adds Zvelebil, when Valluvar treats this God with epithets found in the Hindu text Manusmriti (1.6), that is, "the Primeval Lord" and "the King, the Monarch".
 Zvelebil states that his proposal is supported by the 13th-century Hindu scholar Parimelalhagar, who wrote a commentary on the Kural text, who admitted that these epithets are "very well applicable" to a Jain Arhat.
-However, according to P. S. Sundaram – a scholar who has translated the text in the late 20th century, Parimelalhagar's commentary explicitly states that there are no [Jaina] heretical beliefs in the texts either.
+However, according to P. S. Sundaram – a scholar who has translated the text in the late 20th century, states there are some indications in the Kural of Valluvar having been a Jain, but Parimelalhagar's commentary explicitly states that there are no heretical beliefs in the texts either.

 Some other epithets mentioned in the text also reflect a "strong ascetic flavour" of Jainism in Zvelebil's view: